 - Find positive ways to affect the interaction between law enforcement and individuals with mental illness as well as better understand the needs of individuals with mental illness.
 A recent study showed 43.8 million adults in the U.S. experience mental illness each year.
 Law enforcement contact with individuals in a mental crisis is inevitable and we as law enforcement need to be prepared to resolve these interactions in the most positive manner possible.

 In 2006, I graduated Cum Laude from Midwestern State University with a Bachelor of Applied Arts and Science degree in Criminal Justice

 In 2015, I graduated from the Bill Blackwood LCC (Leadership Command College)

 - The Regional Organized Crime Drug Enforcement Task Force (OCDETF) case of the year;

 - The National Organized Crime Drug Enforcement Task Force (OCDETF) case of the year award;

 - The DEA Administrators Award; and

 - The Texas Narcotics Officer of the Year award for the North Region.

 Throughout my career, I have strived to provide the public with the dedication and service they deserve and should expect from their law enforcement officers.
 I want to put my experience and dedication to work for you as your Sheriff of Ellis County.
 I will be available to the public I serve and plan to be involved in the communities within Ellis County, and not just at election time.
 As your Sheriff, I will work with other law enforcement agencies and county departments to ensure the highest quality of service to our citizens and those who visit our great county.

 I am the right person to lead the Ellis County Sheriff’s Office at a time when this county faces such rapid growth and diversity.
-I humbly ask for your vote and your support in the Republican Primary election on March 3rd, 2020.
+I humbly ask for your vote and your support in the Republican Primary Election on July 14, 2020.
 Thank you and may God bless you and your families.